ServiceStackV3/ServiceStackV3/README.md

 NuGet changed their [dependency resolution behavior](http://docs.nuget.org/docs/release-notes/nuget-2.8#Patch_Resolution_for_Dependencies) in 2.8.
 To restore the existing behavior of downloading the highest matching versions you need to add  `-DependencyVersion Highest`, e.g:

     PM> Install-Package ServiceStack -Version 3.9.71 -DependencyVersion Highest

+### Overriding NuGet's dependency resolution

+Often times it can be easier to avoid NuGet's default dependency resolution and just specify the packages for each of the dependencies you want installed, e.g:

+    PM> Install-Package ServiceStack -IgnoreDependencies -Version 3.9.71
+    PM> Install-Package ServiceStack.Text -IgnoreDependencies -Version 3.9.71
+    PM> Install-Package ServiceStack.Redis -IgnoreDependencies -Version 3.9.71

 ### Existing Projects